SatvikR123/Face_Recognizer/README.md

 # Face Recognition Project

 ## Description
 This project is a Python application that performs face recognition.
-It can detect faces in images, generate embeddings for these faces, and then compare them to find similar faces in a given dataset of images.
+It can detect faces in images, generate embeddings for these faces, and then compare them to find similar faces in a given dataset of images(Folder/Gallery).

 ## Features
 -   Detects faces in images using MTCNN.